tcje91/NC-NEWS-BE/README.md

-# NC News
+# NC News - Back End

 ## Description

 [NC News](https://nc-news-tcje.herokuapp.com/api/) is a Node.js API which functions as the back-end of a web forum, serving data from a PSQL database.
 Data includes information regarding users, topics, articles and comments.

+The NC News API can be found hosted at the following URL: https://nc-news-tcje.herokuapp.com

+The front end repository associated with this project: https://github.com/tcje91/NC-NEWS-FE The hosted front end: https://gallant-allen-1318fc.netlify.com/

 ## Endpoints

-The NC News API can be found hosted at the following URL: ```https://nc-news-tcje.herokuapp.com```
-It serves the following endpoints and methods:
+The NC News API serves the following endpoints and methods:

 ```/api```
 - GET: serves a JSON detailing all available endpoints and methods